dgaddist/Excel-Projects/README.md

 • Combine 'City', 'State', and 'Country':
 Use the CONCATENATE function to merge these fields into a single column.
-• IAbbreviate 'United States' to 'US':
+• Abbreviate 'United States' to 'US':

 Create a new column and use the SUBSTITUTE function to replace 'United States' with 'US'.

-• IAdd Unique Identifier and Enrollment Year:
+• Add Unique Identifier and Enrollment Year:

 Utilize the LEFT and MID functions to extract and provide unique identifiers and enrollment years.